judsonlmoore/judsonlmoore.com/_posts/blog/2015-05-20-dragonforce.markdown

   - concert
   - live
   - music
-excerpt:					The English power metal band, DragonForce, of Guitar Hero fame, performed in Austin, Texas, and I got a first-row experience of their amazing performance.
+description:					The English power metal band, DragonForce, of Guitar Hero fame, performed in Austin, Texas, and I got a first-row experience of their amazing performance.
 image:						/assets/images/2015/05/IMG_2217.jpg
 ---